philbertshea/tp/docs/UserGuide.md

 * `att -i 2 -w 10 -mc` marks the second student as on MC for Tutorial Week 10.
 * `att -t T01 -w 1 -nt` marks the whole tutorial group T01 as No Tutorial for Tutorial Week 1.
   * This means each student in tutorial group T01 has his attendance updated to No Tutorial.
-* `att -i 1-5 -w 3` marks the students of indexes 1 to 5 (inclusive) of week 3 as Attended
+* `att -i 1-5 -w 3` marks the students of indexes 1 to 5 (inclusive) of week 3 as Attended.

 ### Updating lab scores: `lab`
 Updates the lab score for the specified student, or update the maximum score for the specified lab.